 - Feelings of nervousness

 - Upset stomach

 - Tremors or twitches

 With anxiety, you may also experience panic attacks on occasion.
 These instances seem to occur without warning and you may feel terrified and helpless.
 The physical feeling of a panic attack is often confused with that of a heart attack.
 However, many are surprised to learn it is the body’s response to one or more triggering stimuli.
 A panic attack is essentially sudden and intense anxiety, fear or terror without the presence of actual danger.
 It can include

-- Reduce the duration, frequency and intensity of anxiety through various mind-body based approaches
+- Reduction in the duration, frequency and intensity of anxiety through various mind-body based approaches

-- Learn what your needs are and how to ask for them.
+- Learn what your needs are and how to meet them

 - Get in touch with who you really are and how to create a life that nurtures and inspires you

 - Learn to set healthy boundaries with yourself and others